hho-1/HangMan-App/README.md

-# Getting Started with Create React App
+# Hang-Man App
+A hang-man game is created by using React.
+It is accesible at hang-man-app-livid.vercel.app.